 The shelf life of homemade body butter should last for about six months.
 You can refrigerate it if you’d like to make it last longer.
 You’ll know it’s time to toss it if the texture starts to become weird or it gives a strange odor.
 But if you’re like me, that won’t be a problem.

-DIY Whipped Body Butter with essential oil
+DIY Homemade Whipped Body Butter Recipe with essential oil blends

 Equipment

-- 1 large glass mason jar
+- 1 large glass mason jar or heat safe bowl

 - 1 large pot